 Saskatchewan Dental Assistants Association (the "Association") is a not-for-profit organization of Saskatchewan and is exempt from the payment of income tax under Subsection 149(1) of the Income Tax Act.
-It is located in Regina, Saskatchewan and has a mandate to provide excellence in dental health care through an ethical professional membership, advocates for the health and safety of dental assistants and elevates public protection through enforcement of regulations, education and standardization.
+It is located in Regina, Saskatchewan and has a mandate to provide excellence in dental health care through ethical professional regulation, advocate for the health and safety of dental assistants and elevate public protection through enforcement of regulations, education and standardization.